4kssoft/dart-tv/runtime/vm/service/service.md

 class MemoryUsage extends Response {
   // The amount of non-Dart memory that is retained by Dart objects.
 For
   // example, memory associated with Dart objects through APIs such as
+  // Dart_NewFinalizableHandle, Dart_NewWeakPersistentHandle and
-  // Dart_NewWeakPersistentHandle and Dart_NewExternalTypedData.
-This usage is
+  // Dart_NewExternalTypedData.
+This usage is only as accurate as the values
-  // only as accurate as the values supplied to these APIs from the VM embedder or
+  // supplied to these APIs from the VM embedder or native extensions.
+This
-  // native extensions.
-This external memory applies GC pressure, but is separate
+  // external memory applies GC pressure, but is separate from heapUsage and
+  // heapCapacity.
-  // from heapUsage and heapCapacity. int externalUsage;
+  int externalUsage;

   // The total capacity of the heap in bytes.
 This is the amount of memory used